 ‘The Ruddy Bank’, from the Song-Poem Cycle entitled “Summers in Amber” by Ana Wong 2013

-Here is another ‘a capella’ English Song-Poem by Anastasia:
+Here is another ‘a capella’ English Sung-Poem by Anastasia:

 ‘Midsummer’s Eve’, from the Song-Poem Cycle entitled “Summers in Amber” by Ana Wong 2013